SnapMobileIO/SnapJS-AWS/README.md

 # SnapMobile-Aws

-# WARNING updating this module to 1.1.0+ is dependant on updating your @snapmobile/snapjs-admin to 0.3.12+

 # Usage

 Include this private module by adding the following under `dependencies` in `package.json`, and run `npm install`.